cjwit/vote/README.md

 Next up:

+* Mongo authentication error when deployed to heroku
 * Chart transitions, reconfigure to work with React updates, add transitions
 * Using localStorage prevents different users on one computer from voting on the same poll